-The Implementation Agreement details the contractual terms, including the scope of work and the agreed-upon fee, under which the CAISO will take the steps necessary to incorporate NorthWestern into the EIM consistent with the identified key milestones and associated payment provisions.4 The Implementation Agreement is modeled after implementation agreements previously accepted by the Commission and, therefore, adopts substantially similar provisions to those which have been filed and accepted by the Commission.5
+The Implementation Agreement details the contractual terms, including the scope of work and the agreed-upon fee, under which the CAISO will take the steps necessary to incorporate EPE into the EIM consistent with the identified key milestones and associated payment provisions.
+The Implementation Agreement is modeled after implementation agreements previously accepted by the Commission and, therefore, adopts provisions substantially similar to those which have been filed with and accepted by the Commission.

-Under the Implementation Agreement, the CAISO and NorthWestern must complete a variety of project tasks necessary for implementation by April 1, 2021.
-The parties chose this date to provide sufficient time for completion of all expected activities based on the size, complexity, and compatibility of NorthWestern, including filing a certification of readiness with the Commission.
-The specific tasks may be modified by mutual agreement of the parties.6
+Under the Implementation Agreement, the CAISO and EPE must complete a variety of project tasks necessary for implementation by April 5, 2023.
+The parties chose this date to provide sufficient time for completion of all expected activities based on the size, complexity, and compatibility of EPE,